February 5th, 2020

 One morning, scorned by everyone else in the group, he finally packed his bags and left.
 When Gurdjieff heard the news, he took off after the man.
 He eventually caught up with him.
 When he did, he begged the man to return.
 He not only waived his fee, he offered to pay him to stay.

 The man returned.
 Everyone was outraged.
 Gurdjieff said the man was a indispensable part of the community.
-He called him “grist for the mill.”
+He called him “yeast for the bread.”

 “You need him to learn compassion,” said Gurdjieff.
 “Without him, you have nothing to forgive.”